brettwooldridge/HikariCP/README.md

 #### Missing Knobs

 HikariCP has plenty of "knobs" to turn as you can see above, but comparatively less than some other pools.
 This is a design philosophy.
-The HikariCP design asthetic is Minimalism.
+The HikariCP design aesthetic is Minimalism.
 In keeping with the *simple is better* or *less is more* design philosophy, some knobs are intentionally left out.
 Here are two, and the rationale.